EAST BOLDON INFANTS SCHOOL

 - Termly reports from headteacher on progress and performance of the school.

-- Analysis of school data, Raiseonline and Data Dashboard to monitor progress and achievement of pupils, to ensure high standards are maintained.
+- Analysis of school data and ASP to monitor progress and achievement of pupils, to ensure high standards are maintained.

 - Ensuring policies and procedures are in place and adhered to, including child protection, safeguarding and safer recruitment